 As with other safeguarding risks, staff must be alert to changes in student behaviour which could indicate that they may need help or protection.
 KAA staff must use their judgement in identifying students who might be at risk of radicalisation and act proportionately which may include the Prevent liaison officer making a referral to the Channel programme.

-Further indicators are available in the 'Promoting British Values' policy of which is available on the academy website.
+Further indicators are available in the Promoting British Values Policy on the academy website.

 Online Safety